ChatTheatre/SkotOS-Doc/setup.md

 * [Installing SkotOS on a Production VPS Server](setup_vps.md)

+## Are You On a Mac?

+The SkotOS repo has a setup script called dev_scripts/mac_setup.sh in the repo.
+Once you clone it, you can run that script to automatically clone the other repos you need next to your SkotOS repo, to build DGD with the right options and to otherwise get you set up.

+The rest of this page is the manual equivalent of doing the same.

+## Setting It Up Manually?

 You'll want some kind of source directory for cloning SkotOS, DGD and similar tools.
 I'll refer to it as ${SRCDIR} here, but you can call it what you like.

 First, let's clone some repositories: